Updated: 3-14-2017 | SolarWinds Upgrade Guide

 3. Back up Report Writer reports (Optional)

-Upgrading to NPM 12.0 or later or SAM 6.2.4 or later?
+Upgrading to an Orion Platform 2016.1 or later product?
 You can skip this step.

 If you use Report Writer reports (NPM 10.5 and earlier) or still have legacy reports, back up the reports folder to save your custom reports: